Minister Debt Relief

 For Presbyterian Church (U.S.A.) ministers, personal matters, such as financial planning, often take a back seat to serving their congregations.
 As a result, many ministers struggle with financial debt.
 With these concerns weighing on them, they cannot bring their best gifts to ministry.

 The more financially responsible we are, the greater our well-being.
-To help alleviate financial burden and support the wholeness of PC(USA) ministers, the Board of Pensions provides Minister Debt Relief, which addresses minister debt for enrollees in Pastor’s Participation and Minister’s Choice.
+To help alleviate financial burden and support the wholeness of PC(USA) ministers, the Board of Pensions provides Minister Debt Relief.

 Amount